AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Practical implementation:

-• 50/10 Rule: After 50 minutes of AI-assisted work (delegating, assessing, context-switching) → 10 minutes break away from the screen
+• 50/10 rule: after 50 minutes of AI-assisted work (delegating, assessing, context-switching), take a 10-minute break away from the screen

-• Agent Limit: Maximum of 2–3 parallel AI agents per person, not "as many as possible"
+• Agent limit: a maximum of 2–3 parallel AI agents per person, not "as many as possible"

-• Reflection Time: Schedule 15 minutes at the end of the day for the "Codify" step – what worked, what becomes a skill?
+• Reflection time: set aside 15 minutes at the end of the day for the "Codify" step.
+What worked, and what becomes a skill?

 3. Infrastructure & Market Landscape